-Congratulations for making it to the Masters program!
+Congratulations on making it to the Master’s program!
 This means that you have Xpressed a higher level of interest in the science and “inside scoop” of fitness.
 In fact, it puts you in the top 15%!
 So now sit back and soak in all the geeky stuff, short cuts, tips and tricks that come with your continued desire to learn.
 You will receive a new course at least once a month (sometimes more frequently) and if you have any questions, feel free to email me directly to email@example.com!

 Revolutionary Xfactor Xplanation: Fitness Fuels

 The body is able to run on many types of fuel and it’s always burning a mixture of all of them, but there are certain fuels that are preferred over others, for particular demands.

 For instance, phosphagens are the preferred source for intense, short-burst physical activity like a sprint or anything under a minute of continuous muscle contraction.
 Then glycogen kicks in as the primary fuel source for medium duration activity.
 For long-duration activity, fat is the favorite source of fuel.